paul-hammant/paranamer/README.md

 There's a subclass of <code>CachingParanamer</code> called <code>CachingParanamer.WithoutWeakReferences</code>.
 It does not use a WeakHashMap as an internal implementation.
 If you're great with profiling of applications under load, you might be able to justify use of this implementation for your particular app.

-## AdaptiveParanamer

-AdaptiveParanamer is designed for using a series of Paranamer implementations together.
-The first supplied is asked if it can supply parameter name data for a constructor/method.
-If it cannot, then the next one is asked and so on.
-The default constructor for this uses DefaultParanamer with <code>ByteCodeReadingParanamer</code> as its contingency.

 # Feeding DefaultParanamer
 ##  Generating __PARANAMER_DATA with Ant